-The Floodplain Executive Order issued in 1977 requires all federal agencies to evaluate the potential impact of their actions on floodplains.
-By virtue of the Executive Order, agencies are directed to avoid actions impacting the base floodplain area that would be impacted by a 100-year flood unless the proposed location is the only practicable alternative.
-The Popartment of Transportation Order No. 5650.2 applies the Floodplain Executive Order to all DOT agency actions, planning programs, and budget requests, but leaves to each agency the option of issuing its own implementing policies and procedures.
+The Floodplain Executive Order issued in 1977 requires all federal agencies to evaluate the potential impact of their actions on floodplains.387 By virtue of the Executive Order, agencies are directed to avoid actions impacting the base floodplain area that would be impacted by a 100-year flood unless the proposed location is the only practicable alternative.388 USDOT Order No. 5650.2 applies the Floodplain Executive Order to all USDOT agency actions, planning programs, and budget requests, but leaves to each agency the option of issuing its own implementing policies and procedures.389

 Floodplain planning and zoning requirements under NFIP have a direct impact on transportation project design and location.
-For example, FHWA regulations implementing the Floodplains Executive Order and DOT Order prohibit new highway projects that cause a "significant encroachment" on floodplains unless there is no practicable alternative.
-A "no practicable alternative" finding by the FHWA must be supported by the reasons why the proposed action must be located in the floodplain, the alternatives considered and why they were not practicable, and a statement indicating whether the action conforms to applicable state or local floodplain protection standards.
-376 If a floodplain encroachment by a highway project is unavoidable, the preferred design must be supported by analyses of design alternatives and a finding that the action conforms to applicable FEMA, state, and local floodplain protection standards adopted with respect to NFIP.
-37 a.
-The CZMA
+For example, FHWA regulations implementing the Floodplains Executive Order and USDOT Order prohibit new highway projects that cause a "significant encroachment" on floodplains unless there is no practicable alternative.
+A "no practicable alternative" finding by the FHWA must be supported by the reasons why the proposed action must be located in the floodplain, the alternatives considered and why they were not practicable, and a statement indicating whether the action conforms to applicable state or local floodplain protection standards.390 If a floodplain encroachment by a highway project is unavoidable, the preferred design must be supported by analyses of design alternatives and a finding that the action conforms to applicable FEMA, state, and local floodplain protection standards adopted with respect to NFIP.391 a.
+The CZMA establishes a national estuarine research reserve system. $^{\scriptscriptstyle 393}$